angular/angular-bazel-example/README.md

 $ bazel build src
 ```

+*Note: there is a "watch mode" for Bazel available at https://github.com/bazelbuild/bazel-watcher*

 Notes:

 - we use bazel to run yarn simply to be sure we get the same versions of Node and Yarn as CI and co-workers (hermeticity FTW)